ardeshir/ardeshir.github.io/docs/access.md

 ### 5. Answer:
 1. Yes
 - Managed disks are in the Microsoft.Compute provider.
 The user will be able to create managed disks.
 The notAction is not applicable to managed disks.

+### 6. You have an Azure Active Directory (Azure AD) tenant named dangeroustoys.com and an Azure subscription named DTSub1.
+You enable Azure AD Privileged Identity Management.
+You need to secure the members of the Site Recovery Contributor role.
+The solution must ensure the administrators request access when they create labs.

+### 6. Q: What should you do first?
+### 6. Answer:
+1. 'From Azure AD Privileged Identity Management, discover the Azure resources of DTSub1.'
+- When you first set up PIM for Azure resources, you need to discover and select the resources to protect with PIM.

+### 7. Q: Which AD authentication methods allow you to handle sign-in completely in the cloud as long as you are going to use only natively Azure AD-supported sign-in features?
+### 7. Answer:
+1. Password hash synchronization + Azure AD Seamless SSO
+- Password hash synchronization + Azure Active Directory Seamless Single Sign-On (Azure AD Seamless SSO) allow you to handle sign-in completely in the cloud as long as you are going to use only natively Azure AD-supported sign-in features.